 Thus began my journaling with ink and paper last night.
-Strokes -- shorthand, cursive, italic -- across lined pages.
+Strokes across lined pages -- shorthand, cursive, italic.
 Black ink on white paper.

-This journal is old-school.
-The cardboard cover is black, dappled with sprinkled white spots, and bound with a black-tape binding.
-The front cover is titled "Composition Book" published by Penway.
-Printed on the front inside cover is a nine-lined, Monday through Friday grid.
-At the top of the grid is a title, "CLASS SCHEDULE."
+The cardboard cover is black, dappled with white spots, and bound with a black-tape binding.
+"Composition Book" is printed on the front cover.
+Printed on the inside of the front cardboard cover is a nine-lined, Monday through Friday grid.
+The title printed above the grid states, "CLASS SCHEDULE"

-Printed across each 9.75x7.6-inch page are 25 horizontal blue lines on which to write and a red vertical line on the left side delineating a margin.
-There are 100 sheets of paper in the journal, totaling 200 pages of the journal.
+Printed across each 9.75x7.6-inch page are 25 horizontal blue lines on which to write and a vertical red line down the left side of each page delineating a margin.
+There are 100 sheets of paper in the journal, totaling 200 pages.
 I number each page.
 Next page up?
 Number 100, a century of days.
 Haha.
 I began this particular journal on 10/27/25.

-Printed on the back inside cover are a variety of small grids that contain a variety of information, mainly conversion tables.
+Printed on the back inside cardboard cover are a variety of small grids that contain a variety of conversion tables.
 And a multiplication table; I hadn't seen one of those in a while.
 Printed at the top, "USEFUL INFORMATION."

 On Christmas Day, 2025, my nineteen-month-old granddaughter came knocking on my closed bedroom door calling, "Meemaw.
 Meemaw."
 Hubby, who was with Granddaughter on her side of the door, opened the door to let her in with him following.
 He plopped her up on the king-size mattress and spotted her as she roamed around like a little lion cub, curious and delighted.
 I set aside my cushioned lap-desk and pen and journal.
 We then played kisses and peek-a-boo, and we giggled.